-Since January 2019, the democratically elected, opposition-controlled National Assembly and its president, Juan Guaidó, have garnered domestic and international support for their efforts to declare Maduro's second term illegitimate and establish an interim government.
-The United States and 53 other countries (most of the European Union, 15 Western Hemisphere countries, Australia, and Japan) have recognized Guaidó as interim president of Venezuela.
+Since January 2019, the democratically elected, oppositioncontrolled National Assembly and its president, Juan Guaidó, have garnered domestic and international support for their efforts to declare Maduro's second term illegitimate and establish an interim government.
+The United States and 53 other countries (most of the European Union [EU], 15 Western Hemisphere countries, Australia, and Japan) have recognized Guaidó as interim president of Venezuela.
 They view the National Assembly as Venezuela's only democratic institution.

 The National Assembly elected Guaidó as its president on January 5, 2019; he is a 35-year-old industrial engineer from the Popular Will (VP) party of Leopoldo López (under house arrest).
 In mid-January, Guaidó announced he was willing to serve as interim president until new presidential elections are held.
 He called for protests on January 23, 2019, the 61st anniversary of the ouster of another dictator.
 Buoyed by massive turnout, Guaidó took the oath of office on that day.
-Under Guaidó's leadership, the National Assembly has enacted resolutions declaring that President Maduro's mandate is illegitimate, establishing a framework for a transition government, drafting a proposal to offer amnesty for officials (including the military) who support the transition, and creating a strategy for receiving humanitarian assistance.
+Under Guaidó's leadership, the National Assembly has enacted resolutions declaring that President

+Maduro's mandate is illegitimate, establishing a framework for a transition government, drafting a proposal to offer amnesty for officials (including the military) who support the transition, and creating a strategy for receiving humanitarian assistance.

 Many of Guaidó's supporters had hoped that these actions, which culminated in a large-scale effort to have Venezuelan civilians bring assistance from the United States and other donors into the country on February 23, 2019, would encourage military officers to abandon the Maduro regime.
-In anticipation, the Maduro regime erected barricades at the border with Colombia, closed the border with Brazil, and halted air and sea traffic from three neighboring Dutch Caribbean islands, one of which (Curacao), like Brazil and Colombia, had agreed to pre-position U.S. assistance.
-According to Foro Penal, National Guard troops and armed civilian militias (colectivos) killed at least five individuals (four indigenous people), injured hundreds, and burned trucks containing food and medical supplies.
-With the Maduro regime willing to use force to restrict the arrival of food and medicine, Guaidó has limited room to maneuver.
+In anticipation, the Maduro regime erected barricades at the border with Colombia, closed the border with Brazil, and halted air and sea traffic from three neighboring Dutch Caribbean islands.
+According to Foro Penal, National Guard troops and armed civilian militias (colectivos) killed at least five individuals (four indigenous people) and injured hundreds as they blocked most aid from entering the country on February 22-23.
+The aid remains blocked.
+With the Maduro regime willing to use force to restrict the arrival of assistance, Guaidó has limited room to maneuver.